 A secured creditor can in respect of certain types of security (including security pursuant to a cession in security, a pledge and a special notarial bond), without prior judgment against, or pursuit of, the security provider, procure the sale of the secured assets and apply the proceeds to satisfy the underlying principal obligation.

 However, in respect of mortgage bonds or general notarial bonds, the secured creditor must first take possession of the secured assets in order to perfect the security.
 In order to acquire possession, the secured creditor must obtain a court order which directs the sheriff of the High Court to attach the relevant assets.
-The secured creditor can then procure a sale of the assets, and apply the proceeds of the sale of the relevant assets to discharge the principal obligation.
+The secured creditor can then procure a sale of the assets and apply the proceeds of the sale of the relevant assets to discharge the principal obligation.

-In some cases, known as parate executie (being the right of a creditor to realise a borrower's property without first obtaining a court order), the secured creditor can simply agree with the borrower that the secured assets are sold without the need for judicial execution.
+In some cases, known as parate executie (being the right of a creditor to realise a borrower՚s property without first obtaining a court order), the secured creditor can simply agree with the borrower that the secured assets are sold without the need for judicial execution.
 Provided there is no prejudice to the security provider, an agreement of parate executie dealing with movables pledged and delivered to the secured creditor is valid.
 However, an agreement of this nature is invalid in relation to security over:

 Guarantees are normally given by the target and all material group companies in acquisition finance transactions.
-These companies may be named in some transactions but are normally identified as subsidiaries which have a certain percentage of the group’s earnings before interest, tax, depreciation and amortisation or of the group’s gross assets or turnover.
+These companies may be named in some transactions but are normally identified as subsidiaries that have a certain percentage of the group’s earnings before interest, tax, depreciation and amortisation or of the group’s gross assets or turnover.

 The security SPV structure also necessitates the giving of a guarantee by the security SPV.
-For more detail see 5.1 Types of Security Commonly Used.
+For more detail, see 5.1 Types of Security Commonly Used.

 The restrictions which apply to the provision of security (see 5.5 Financial Assistance and 5.6 Other Restrictions) also apply to guarantees.

 In addition, the board of each South African company providing a guarantee for the benefit of holders of the shares in that company, or another company within the same group of companies, is required to approve the provision of a guarantee pursuant to Section 46 of the Companies Act, 2008.
-This approval requires the relevant board to ensure that the company will continue to meet the solvency and liquidity test as set out in the Companies Act, 2008, immediately following the provision of the guarantee.
+This approval requires the relevant board to satisfy itself that the company will continue to meet the solvency and liquidity test as set out in the Companies Act, 2008, immediately following the provision of the guarantee.
 Note also that a company’s constitutional documents may impose restrictions on the provision of guarantees.